openflighthpc/retype-documentation/Retype_Documentation/hidden_cluster_build_methods/make_login_node.md

 7. The *Management*, *Monitoring*, *Advanced*, and *Tags* tabs have more options that aren't necessary for setup.
 Skip to the final tab *Review + create*

+8. Azure will take some time to review your settings.
+If there are no issues click "Create" to finish creation.
 +++